Heavy construction equipment digging in a roadway

 • Vendor: A supplier who is being paid by the City.

-Open Budget Saint Paul lets anyone explore how our City allocates public resources, including the goods and services we contract to purchase here in the Procurement Division.
+Open Budget Saint Paul lets anyone see how the City spends money, including what we buy and the services we pay for.
 Explore the data below, or click here to explore Open Budget in a new tab or window.